Facilitators

 Co-Founder

 Prospects were bleak in 2019, when Nasim Mansuri sent out a cry for help on her Facebook wall, seeking support for the Young Writers' Endeavor.
 Entire hours had passed and the comment section remained a barren wasteland.
-Despair was sure to be sinking in at this point.
-One could say that, with a single comment, a beacon of Hope emerged from the cyber heavens and changed the course of Nasim's story...
+One could say that, with a single comment to volunteer, a beacon of Hope emerged from the cyber heavens and changed the course of Nasim's story...
 Thus began the Young Writers' Endeavor.

 Jackson Jopling